conan-io/conan-io.github.io/_posts/2021-03-05-Improve-python-performance-with-cpp-and-pybind11.markdown

 Execution time: 0.212 s
 ```

-Not bad!
+The reduction in time compared with the pure Python example is quite significant.
+As expected, the execution takes a little bit more
+than the pure C++ implementation due to the call to the Python interpreter and the load of the modules, but it is not far from it and
+still in the same order of magnitude.

 # Wrap-up

+We have covered a small example in this post about the incredible boost that C++ can make in a simple Python application.
+Pybind11 offers a lot of capabilities to expose all kind of classes and functions that exploit the most modern features of the latest C++ standards.
+You will
+find detailed information of the library in its [complete documentation](https://pybind11.readthedocs.io/en/latest/).

+As general takeaways, we have seen that:

 - C++ is superior in performance to Python.
 - We can use pydind11 to take advantage of C++ in our Python code.
-- pybind11 produces Python compatible modules with a minimal binding code.
+- Pybind11 produces Python compatible modules with a minimal binding code.

 Moreover:
-- Conan can be used to easily integrate the pydind11 dependency in our project
+- Conan can be used to easily integrate the pydind11 dependency in our project.

 ## Bonus

-lru_cache
-fibonacci benchmark
-c++ constexpr
+As commented in the introduction of the example, the particular issue of recursion can be greatly improved with the usage of array caches to avoid calculating the results for every number.

+From Python 3.5.9, the `functools` module provides a helpful decorator [lru_cache()](https://docs.python.org/3.5/library/functools.html#functools.lru_cache)
+(Least Recently Used) that implements this functionality for us.

+You can find the results of the Python cached example in this [Recursive Fibonacci Benchmark](https://github.com/drujensen/fib) that includes a number programming languages like Java, Ruby or Go.